UCSDNobel1998/cse15l-lab-reports/lab-report5.md

 >  the next line but do nothing with it; then, when the loop iterates, this line in the output will be skipped.

 ---
-4. At the end, all the information needed about the setup including:
+4.At the end, all the information needed about the setup including:
 * The file & directory structure needed
 * The contents of each file before fixing the bug
 * The full command line (or lines) you ran to trigger the bug